gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### Risks

-The main risk is the amount of resources created by the `bootstrap` configuration.
-Each terraform invocation will create a bot resource.
+The main risk is the amount of resources created by `tctl terraform-local-helper`.
+Each invocation will create a bot resource.
 Too many resource could create noise or affect Teleport's performance.
 This risk is mitigated
 by:
-- the fact `bootstrap` is only usable on local laptop.
+- the fact the helper is only usable on local laptop.
 It requires a valid `~/.tsh` profile and the ability to pass an MFA challenge (when MFA4A is enabled, which we are pushing everywhere and is Cloud's default).
 Intensive CI usage will use existing bot resources and the `joining` configuration.
+- the certificate validity: a single invocation is needed every hour
 - the bootstrap resource expiry, by default 1 hour.

 Reusing the same resource (delete/re-create) proved to be very harmful when we did this in the Kubernetes operator.